julyfun/how-to/template.md

 - template version: 24.7.29
 - expected environment: ___

-## Detail of the problem / Steps to reproduce the error
+## Details of the problem / Steps to reproduce the error

 *No response*